 Michael Pineda has been diagnosed with a Grade 1 strain of teres major muscle (back).
 Will be seen by Dr. Chris Ahmad tomorrow in NYC.— Bryan Hoch (@BryanHoch) April 30, 2014

 After missing the last two seasons with various injuries, the 25-year-old had begun to show why the Yanks traded prized prospect Jesus Montero for him a couple of years back.
-Through 19.2 innings, he had compiled a 1.83 ERA, 1.02 WHIP and owned a sparkling 5-to-1 strikeout-to-walk ratio.
+Through 19.2 innings, he had compiled a 1.83 ERA and 1.02 WHIP to go along with a sparkling 5-1 strikeout-to-walk ratio.

 But the pine tar controversy quickly marred that fast start, and now this injury threatens to derail his campaign even further.

 Should Pineda be forced to miss his start against the Los Angeles Angels on Monday, David Phelps, who has been used strictly in relief this season, will likely take the bump.